coder/websocket/README.md

 ### Client

-The client side of this library requires at minimum Go 1.12 as it uses a [new feature in net/http](https://github.com/golang/go/issues/26937#issuecomment-415855861) to perform WebSocket handshakes.
+The client side of this library requires at least Go 1.12 as it uses a [new feature in net/http](https://github.com/golang/go/issues/26937#issuecomment-415855861) to perform WebSocket handshakes.

 ```go